stephband/literal/README.md

 ### src="#template-id"

-The `src` attribute imports another template referenced by id:
+The `src` attribute includes some other template referenced by id:

 ```html
 <template id="header">